vitogit/sorter/readme.md

 #### Add hashtags to your notes and filter by hashtags or words to just focus on what you need
 ![Sorter with tags](http://i66.tinypic.com/2ccplbs.png)

+If you write `&` anywhere in the filter it will perform an AND filter:
+`ex: & #task $todo it will search notes that have both hashtags.` in other case it will perform and OR filter.
+`ex: #task $todo it will search notes that have any of the hashtags.`

 #### Sync your info with Google Drive.
  Click the save button and it will create a new document in your google drive called: sorter_notes.
 It will be loaded automatically when the app start.
  It uses my library gSyncDrive for sync with Google Drive Api v3 https://github.com/vitogit/gDriveSync.js